Scientific American: International editions

 Scientific American published its first foreign-language edition in 1890 in Spanish, titled La América Científica é Industrial, but ended sometime in the early 1900s.
 In 1968, the Italian-language edition, Le Scienze, was launched followed by the Japanese edition, 日経サイエンス (transliteration: Nikkei Science) in 1971.

-Subsequent international editions included the Spanish-language revival for Spain, Inveestigación y Ciencia ("Investigation and Science") in 1976, the French Pour la Science ("For Science") in 1977, the German Spektrum der Wissenschaft ("Spectrum of Science") in 1978, as well as the Russian V Mire Nauki (Russian: В мире науки; "In the world of science").
+Subsequent international editions included the Spanish-language revival for Spain, Investigación y Ciencia ("Investigation and Science") in 1976, the French Pour la Science ("For Science") in 1977, the German Spektrum der Wissenschaft ("Spectrum of Science") in 1978, as well as the Russian V Mire Nauki (Russian: В мире науки; "In the world of science").

 The Polish edition, published by Prószyński Media, began in 1991 under the name Świat Nauki ("World of Science").

-In 2002, the Taiwanese edition, Scientist (traditional Chinese: 科學人), was established in Taipei.That same year, the German-language edition, Spektrum der Wissenschaft, introduced Gehirn & Geist ("Brain & Mind"), focusing on psychology and neuroscience.
+In 2002, the Taiwanese edition, Scientist (traditional Chinese: 科學人), was established in Taipei.
+That same year, the German-language edition, Spektrum der Wissenschaft, introduced Gehirn & Geist ("Brain & Mind"), focusing on psychology and neuroscience.

 In Italy, Mente & Cervello ("Mind & Brain") launched in 2003, complementing the older Le Scienze.
 The Dutch edition debuted in 2003, published by Cascade in Antwerp.